 I have recently been discussing the conversation of inclusion and exclusion with a few friends which led me to share why exclusion hurts me personally the way it does.
 I have felt left out or not a part of most social situations.
 And this feeling stems from hurt in my childhood.

 I have to discovered the source of this pain and hurt feelings by being introspective.
-It is easy to be hurt, have reactive feelings towards situations, and just let them hurt us.
+It is easy to be hurt or have reactive feelings towards situations, and just let them hurt us.
 I believe it is important to pause when we feel that and ask the Lord to reveal to us the source of the emotion.

 If you need wisdom, ask our generous God, and he will give it to you.James 1:5